aasimrajabali/my-portfolio-app/README.md

 -----------
 (11/29/19)
 * No those photos are not of me, will be uploading pics of myself soon onto the app
+* Currently I havent added/redone some of the contents of the template, which explains why some links may not work or some parts of the site are innaccurate
-* Deployment of the app, hopefully coming soon and will be updated here.
+* Deployment of the app, hopefully coming soon and will be updated here